 - Harmful air quality

-The inspection contingency gives you the option to back out of the deal or negotiate a lower purchase price if significant problems are found, so it’s still not optimal to give up that protection.
-But in a pinch, it’s better to get an inspection without a contingency than to skip the inspection altogether.
+The inspection contingency allows you to back out of the deal or negotiate a lower purchase price if significant problems are found, so it’s still not optimal to give up that protection.
+But in a pinch, it’s better to get an inspection without a contingency than skip it altogether.

 2. Get pre-approved and fully underwritten, not just pre-qualified